-Originally a tradename for a wrought aluminum-copper alloy created by Bausch Machine Tool Co, now fallen into generic use as any aluminum alloy containing 3.0-4.5% copper, 0.4-1.0% magnesium, and 0.1-0.7% manganese.
-Alcoa's version is commonly referred to as "Duraluminum," popularly used in aircaft manufacture.
+Originally a tradename for a wrought aluminium-copper alloy created by Bausch Machine Tool Co, now fallen into generic use as an aluminium alloy containing 3.0-4.5% copper, 0.4-1.0% magnesium, and 0.1-0.7% manganese.
+Alcoa's version is commonly referred to as "Duraluminum," popularly used in aircraft manufacture.

 ("Zoose") Very singular to aircraft, a patented slotted screw that binds to a wire for fast release and securing of cowlings and inspection plates, requiring no special tool other than a quarter coin.

 One whose indications depend on the current generated in a coil revolving in the earth's magnetic field.